sanskrit/raw_etexts_english/blogs/manasataramgini/2013-07-25_a-brief-note-on-prahlada-hiranyakashipu-and-an-early-narasimhakhyana.md

 +++
-title = "A brief note on prahlAda, hiraNyakashipu and an earlyxa0nArasiMhAkhyAna"
+title = "A brief note on prahlAda, hiraNyakashipu and an early nArasiMhAkhyAna"

 +++
 The daitya-s prahrAda/prahlAda and virochana are known in the veda